MHDuet Logo

 Access research papers for in-depth information.

-Although this code is automatically generated using Simflowny, you need not to install it.
+Although this code is automatically generated using Simflowny, you need not install it.
 Instead, you might need to install MPI (OpenMPI => 1.10.2), the libraries that support I/O (HDF5 and Silo), the infrastructure providing parallelization and AMR (SAMRAI or AMReX) and the libraries for compact-objects initial data (Lorene or FUKA).
 More detailed instructions can be found in this Simflowny webpage.

 Pre-requisites installation instructions

-Compiling and running MHDueT
+Compiling and running MHDuet up to Getting Started

 Compiling instructions

-Results and scaling tests
+Results and scaling tests up to Getting Started

-The scaling tests are performed by using the Boson star code.
+The scaling tests are performed using the Boson star code.
 It solves a single boson star by using a fourth order RK to evolve in time, 4th order finite difference to discretize the spatial derivatives and a 6th order Kreiss-Oliger dissipation to damp the high-frequency noise.

 We have considered three different versions of the code: AMReX-GPU, AMReX-CPU and SAMRAI (i.e., only CPU).
 The CPU runs have been performed in MareNostrum 4 (1 node=48 cores), while that the GPU runs have been perfomed in Tursa (1 node = 4 GPUs NVIDIA A100-40), Frontera (1 node = 4 GPUs NVIDIA Quadro RTX 5000) and MareNostrum 5 (1 node = 4 GPUs NVIDIA Hopper H100 64GB HBM2).

-Strong scaling for Boson Stars in unigrid
+Strong scaling for Neutron Stars with FMR

 Image 1